The Virtual Currency Regulation Review: Cayman Islands

 The following Cayman Islands statutory and regulatory regimes must be considered when structuring a virtual currency business in the Cayman Islands:

-- the Virtual Assets (Service Providers) Law (VASPL);
+- the Virtual Assets (Service Providers) Act (VASPA);

-- the Proceeds of Crime Law (PCL), the Proliferation Financing (Prohibition) Law, the Anti-Money Laundering Regulations (the AML Regulations) and existing guidance notes, and the Terrorism Law;
+- the Proceeds of Crime Act (PCA), the Proliferation Financing (Prohibition) Act, the Anti-Money Laundering Regulations (the AML Regulations) and existing guidance notes, and the Terrorism Act;

-- the US Foreign Account Tax Compliance Act (FATCA) and the OECD Common Reporting Standard (CRS);
+- the US Foreign Account Tax Compliance Act (FATCA) and the Organisation for Economic Co-operation and Development's Common Reporting Standard (CRS);

 - the beneficial ownership regime; and